 I promise that no amount of money saved is worth the potential for a bad outcome.
 Your face is worth the investment!"

-Have you ever had bad Botox?
-If so, what happened?
-Tell us in the comments and check out our story on other things to know if you're considering getting Botox.
+Check out our story on other things to know if you're considering getting Botox.